-But the evidence shows that a specific kind of praise is required (see the section called Assessment and Rewards).
-Studies featured in our RfTs are clear that praising pupils and giving them information about their work that highlights its positive qualities and shows that they value effort, are important in building pupils' confidence.
+But the evidence shows that a specific kind of praise is required (see Assessment and rewards, below) - specifically, to give pupils information about their work that highlights its positive qualities and shows that they value effort.
+Studies summarised in Research for Teachers show this form of praise to be important in building pupils' confidence.
 Furthermore, research suggests that you need to give specific, helpful advice on what pupils can do to improve.
 Instead of comparing pupils, teachers in these studies encouraged mutual support and insisted that pupils listen to one another.